 Where the design community meets.

-Manchester UI / UX Designer Joined over 6 years ago
+Manchester UI / UX Designer Joined almost 9 years ago

 Don’t worry, I didn’t expect to see five years worth of case studies!

 Originally, the about page text said that Aleksi had 5+ years experience but then went on to show only 3-4 years of actual work experience listed.
 As a potential employer I would find that suspect.
 I wasn’t having a go, just pointing out the inconsistency that has now been fixed.

 I have had a quick look through and had the following thoughts:

 It feels fast, loading is minimal which is good.